TerraCredit (CREDIT) Price Tops $0.0038 on Top Exchanges

-TerraCredit (CURRENCY:CREDIT) traded flat against the U.S. dollar during the 24 hour period ending at 9:00 AM ET on January 16th.
-In the last week, TerraCredit has traded flat against the U.S. dollar.
-One TerraCredit coin can currently be purchased for $0.0038 or 0.00000008 BTC on major cryptocurrency exchanges.
-TerraCredit has a market capitalization of $360,577.46 and approximately $56,463.00 worth of TerraCredit was traded on exchanges in the last 24 hours.
+TerraCredit (CURRENCY:CREDIT) traded flat against the U.S. dollar during the twenty-four hour period ending at 20:00 PM E.T. on January 19th.
+Over the last week, TerraCredit has traded flat against the U.S. dollar.
+TerraCredit has a market capitalization of $360,577.46 and $56,463.00 worth of TerraCredit was traded on exchanges in the last 24 hours.
+One TerraCredit coin can currently be bought for $0.0038 or 0.00000008 BTC on cryptocurrency exchanges.

 - CREDIT (CREDIT) traded down 10.7% against the dollar and now trades at $0.0001 or 0.00000000 BTC.